SLaGrave/adventofcode2025/README.md

 night I could see the solution to Day 3 for two steps, but I wanted to generalize it.
 That's what led to the recursive function in my repo.
 I was so happy when Part 2 was simply more digits!

+### Day 06

+This code directly uses python's `eval`, so be careful what input files you give it.